 1 Placing a Column Component

-- Click WEBSITE on the top menu bar.
+Click PUBLISH on the top menu bar.
+A popup window displays.
+Click Website Content > Manage.

 - Hover your mouse pointer on a page.